 There are many factors that go into selecting the right glove for your unique needs.
 From finding the right fit to choosing a glove that doesn’t get in the way of your work, here are a few questions to ask:

 - Is this the right size?
 Choosing the right sized glove requires workers to complete necessary measurements of hand diameter.
 Measure your hand by wrapping a flexible measuring tape all the way around your palm.
 This will provide an estimate of the right glove size while allowing for personal preference.

 - What Length of Leather Protector Should I Use?
 Leather protectors should be shorter than the glove itself.
 Class 00 and 0 should have no less than 1/2” gap between the top of the glove and the leather protector, while class 2 should have no less than a 2” gap.

 - What Else Should I Know?
 In order to find the right supplier of electrical gloves for the job, you should consider how they work for you.
 Depending on the work being done, some gloves may provide better dexterity than others.
 Comfort is another key concern, and many workers are opting to use curved gloves to provide them a more natural hand position while holding tools.

 At Enespro PPE, we know that the right glove for the job is a life or death matter.
 Electrical shock injuries are still very common in this line of work, so having the right level of protection is a must.
-We carry Class 00, 0 and 2 glove kits in stock and feature our Made in the USA Rauckman Class 0 glove with soft flexibility and curved finger designed as the most comfortable glove available today.
+We carry Class 00, 0 and 2 glove kits in stock.
 Each kit comes with our Enespro leather protectors and ComfortFIT cotton liners, as well as a heavy-duty canvas carrying bag that fits perfectly into the Enespro PPE gear bag.
 Learn more about our complete line of voltage gloves here and order today.

 <<Back to Electrical Safety Stories Blog